Monterey Bay, California

 Governments will want to issue an SG for the full project’s budget (total costs) when they have confidence in the private-sector developers and when that SG will stimulate and accelerate investments in their country.
 Often government agencies will also want to obtain the benefits of the project(s), once operational, such as electric grid stability, energy, food and water security, affordable “social” housing, or other infrastructure.

 By contrast, developed countries almost never issue SGs for projects in their own country because they do not need to.
-In more affluent countries, private-sector infrastructure projects are already obtaining financing at reasonable rates (even if the private parties move slowly or change terms unexpectedly), so the government need not partner to make that happen.
+In more affluent countries, private-sector infrastructure projects are already obtaining financing at reasonable rates (even if the private parties move slowly, trying to take advantage, or change terms unexpectedly), so the government need not partner to make funding somewhat accessible.

 But many developing countries and emerging/frontier market host governments will partner or cooperate with private developers to streamline the process.
-An SG can greatly accelerate fundraising, and is particularly useful no matter what the country’s economic status for establishing new industries, creating jobs, and or stimulating growth.
+An SG can greatly accelerate fundraising, and is particularly useful no matter what the country’s economic status for establishing new industries, creating jobs, solving local or regional problems (sanitation, healthcare, energy, food, water or housing security) and/or stimulating growth.

 How to obtain and use a Sovereign Guarantee

-First, check that In3 can fund the project(s), then use our 3-step process to arrange funding with a Sovereign Guarantee (SG):
+First, check that In3 can fund the project(s), then use our 5-step process to arrange funding with a Sovereign Guarantee (SG):

-1. Request the proposed SG: Download the template to ask the government official (normally the Minister of Finance) for their own version of the SG wording, including the name of the issuing authority, and send that (MS Word of PDF) to In3 for review and approval.
+1. Request the proposed SG: Download the template to ask the government official (normally the Minister of Finance) for their own version of the SG wording, including the name of the issuing authority, and send that (MS Word or PDF) to In3 for review and approval.
+The face value of the SG should match the total funding request, 1:1.
+If the SG receives a discount, we will make up for the gap.
 The proposed SG doesn’t need to be signed for now.

-2. Confirmation Letter: Once approved by In3, then request that a commercial bank verify/authenticate the SG via filling out this SG bank confirmation letter template.
+2. Commitment Letter: Once the SG wording is approved, In3 then requests that a commercial bank verify/authenticate the SG via filling out this SG bank letter template.
 The involved bank does not need to be located in the host country.
-Send the bank’s signed commitment letter to In3.
+Send the bank’s signed letter to In3.

-3. Funding contract: Upon receipt, we launch due diligence, and if all goes well, the developer or government would enter a contract for the funding, sign/notarize the agreement, then send the signed SG approved in Step 1 through the bank from Step 2 using MT-760 SWIFT.
+4. Due Diligence and offer of terms: Upon completion of Due Diligence, if all goes well, the developer or government would receiving a binding offer of terms, and if agreed, enter a contract for the funding, sign/notarize the agreement, then send the signed SG approved in Step 1 through the bank using MT-760 SWIFT.
 Hardcopy follows via courier.
-This marks financial closing.
-Funding flows per established draw schedule then the project reaches Commercial Operation Date (COD) to begin operations.
-That’s it!

 Gaining government participation